 4 – Compare Local Store Circulars

-I know we all have our favorite stores we frequent, but don’t let your loyalty cost you money.
+We all have our favorite stores, but don’t let your loyalty cost you money.

-Use Flipp to scan through the flyers of all the stores near you and see which store has the best deals on the items you’re planning to cook.
+Use Flipp to scan through the flyers of all the stores near you to see which one has the best deals on the items you’re planning to cook.